-In Astro 481 you will learn how to do every step involved in a successful observing run at the UW's Manastash Ridge Observatory (MRO).
+In Astro 481 you will learn every step involved in a successful observing run at the UW's Manastash Ridge Observatory (MRO).
 You will:

 - Write and evaluate observing proposals